piskuliche/ligandparam/docs/source/documentation_pages/examples/02_FreeLigand.rst

 --------

 To start with any of the premade recipes, you need to import the recipe from the module.
 Using the wild-card character will import all the recipes available in the module, whereas, importing a specific recipe will only import that recipe.
+Just like before, there is also a default stage list, which can be used to disable stages from the recipe, if needed.
+This only needs to be defined if you plan to disable stages from the recipe.

 .. code-block:: python

     from ligandparam.recipes import *

+    default_stage_list = {
+        "Initialize": True,
+        "Normalize1": True,
+        "Minimize": True,
+        "Rotate": True,
+        "GrabGaussianCharge": True,
+        "MultiRespFit": True,
+        "UpdateCharge": True,
+        "Normalize2": True,
+        "UpdateNames": True,
+        "UpdateTypes": True,
+        "ParmChk": True,
+        "Leap": True,
+    }

 The next step is to load the pdb file into the recipe of your choosing, and set various machine parameters.
 Full parameters that can be selected